shellspec/shellspec/README.md

 The translation process is simple in that it only replaces forward-matched words (DSLs), with a few exceptions.
 If you are interested in the translated code, you can see with `shellspec --translate`.

+### Syntax formatter (`altshfmt`)

+The specfile contains DSLs, so it cannot be properly formatted by general shell script formatters.
+If you want to format the specfile, use [altshfmt](https://github.com/shellspec/altshfmt).

 ## DSL syntax